A year ago, Dad went into residential care.

 We haven’t.
-This is our dad and we want to do right thing.
+This is our father and we want to do the right thing.

-To ease him into this new environment they advised us to bring some bits and pieces from his home – things he might recognise and relate to.
+To ease him into this new environment they advised us to bring some things from his home – things he might recognise and relate to.

 And so his whole home has been condensed into a few ‘meaningful’ and useful belongings: clothes, the TV, an armchair, some paintings, alarm clock, photos, photo albums, photo books of old Belfast, a radio, blankets, mugs, kettle and a lamp……

 When it comes down to it, what do we really need?